Skip to content

 CVSS 7.8

-The reference count overflow produces a use-after-free on the _CM_KEY_SECURITY structure.
-After the free, the attacker reclaims the memory with a controlled allocation (e.g., via registry value data of matching size) and plants a fake security descriptor.
-Subsequent registry operations on keys that still reference the freed descriptor read the attacker's data, providing a kernel read/write primitive.
+After the security descriptor is freed, the attacker reclaims the memory with a controlled allocation, typically registry value data of a matching size.
+Subsequent registry operations on keys that still reference the freed descriptor read the attacker's planted data instead of a legitimate security descriptor.
+This provides a kernel read/write primitive through the confused type interpretation.

 Patch Analysis

 The fix adds overflow detection on the ReferenceCount increment path.
-If incrementing would wrap the counter, the operation fails instead of proceeding.
+If incrementing would wrap the counter past 0xFFFFFFFF, the operation fails instead of proceeding.
+This is the correct fix: preventing the overflow eliminates the use-after-free entirely.

 References